Mega Man X3

 The Saturn version has higher quality full motion video than the PlayStation, with more frames of animation and a larger palette of colours.

 This game was originally made and released for the Super Nintendo Entertainment System/Super Famicom as the third in a trilogy of Mega Man X games, and then ported to the Sega Saturn and Sony PlayStation.

-This 32-bit version was released in Japan and Europe, but did not initially see release in North America; this version was later included in Mega Man X Collection for the Nintendo GameCube and PlayStation 2, which saw only an American release.
+This 32-bit version was released in Japan and Europe, but did not initially see a console release in North America and it was exclusive to Windows PCs; this version was later included in Mega Man X Collection for the Nintendo GameCube and PlayStation 2, which saw only an American release.
 Reportedly Sony initially rejected the game during its PlayStation approval process, likely for being a 2D game, which may have had a knock-on effect for a Saturn release.

 |Language||Localised Name||English Translation|

 |English||Mega Man X3||Mega Man X3|